-The opinions will be available at the following link in the near future: Biocidal Products Committee
+The opinions will be available on ECHA's website at: Biocidal Products Committee.

 Background information

 The role of the Biocidal Products Committee in EU regulatory processes

 The Biocidal Products Committee prepares the opinions of the Agency related to several processes under the Biocidal Products Regulation.
 Each EU Member State is entitled to appoint one member to the BPC for a renewable term of three years.